SNaveenMathew/ml_book/linear_regression.md

 ### 2.1.5.2.
 Extensions: Coordinate descent

 Let us assume that the design matrix is orthogonal.
-Therefore, the covariance matrix will be a diagonal matrix.
+Therefore, the Gram/covariance matrix will be a diagonal matrix.

 $$
 \begin{equation}